The .gov means it’s official.

 USDA Accredited Veterinarian Signature

-APHIS Veterinary Medical Officer Signature
+USDA APHIS Veterinary Medical Officer Signature

 Cuba - Summary of Requirements for Live Animals

 Note: Regarding the identification of the animals, the following statement provided by the accredited veterinarian will fulfill the Cuban requirements: "I have been affiliated with (insert name of ranch) Ranch as the herd veterinarian for the past (# of years) years.
 The (name of ranch) Ranch has been in existence since (year that ranch opened up).
-To the best of my knowledge, the cattle have been maintained as a closed herd for the past (# of years that cattle have been maintained as a closed herd) years, and the dams of the animals to be shipped were born on the farm.
+To the best of my knowledge, the cattle have been maintained as a closed herd for the past (# of years that cattle have been maintained as a closed herd) years, and the dams of the animals to be shipped were born on the farm."

 For species not listed, the requirements are not known.
-However, exporters wanting to ship livestock whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
+However, exporters wanting to ship livestock and/or germplasm, whose requirements are not listed above, should have the interested party (importer/buyer) in the country of destination apply for an Import Permit at the appropriate ministry.
 This Import Permit will most likely outline the specific requirements.